c0d3x-software/react-away/docs/main.old.md

 ---

-**WARNING!** The project is yet in alpha test, due its scope and ambitious, we looking for financial support or corporate sponsonship to finishing and turn it in a full open source project.
+**WARNING!** The project is still in alpha test.
+Due to its scope and ambition, we are looking for financial support or corporate sponsorship to finish and turn it into a fully open source project.